 Pope John Paul II Park, next to the Southeast Expressway on the estuary of the river, which contains 1/4-mile of the Trail, opened on May 1, 2001.
 The rest of the trail, downstream to Port Norfolk and upstream to Central Ave. in Milton, had to be cleared of contaminated soil which was found along much of the railroad right of way.
 Construction went out to bid in April 2001, and bids were received by May 2.
 Construction started in September 2001, and by January 2002, the trail was paved except for a stretch along the salt marsh.
 Paving of that segment, with a permeable pavement resembling crushed stone, was completed during the second week of October 2002.
 The last piece of this segment, a traffic light where the trail crosses Granite Ave., was completed by the fall of 2006.

-An extension along the river all the way to Paul's Bridge in
+An extension along the river all the way to the Neponset Valley Parkway in

-Readville at the southern edge of the city is currently being planned by
+Readville at the southern edge of Boston was completed in 2015 by

 the Department of Conservation and Recreation.
 On Earth Day 2008, Governor

 Patrick announced that construction would soon begin on the "Neponset

 River Esplanade," from Mattapan Square to Paul's Bridge, the plan for

 which was completed in June of 2006.
 The segment from the Martini Shell to